'Harry Lennox' White Spruce Seed

 Height and Spread: 18m x 5m

-Overview: The seed is excellent for agroforestry planting in non-boreal regions.
-It is characterized by an upright crown form, extreme hardiness and adaptability to a wide range of growing conditions in the aspen parkland.
+Overview: The 'Harry Lennox' seed strain is excellent for agroforestry planting in non-boreal regions.
+It is characterized by an upright crown form, extreme hardiness, and adaptability to a wide range of growing conditions in the aspen parkland.
+The seeds train is named in honour of Harry Lennox, tree planting supervisor a the Indian Head Forest Nursery Station in the early 1900s.

 SEED TREATMENT / SOWING